best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 It is important to maintain the documentation relating to your project to ensure contributors and users can understand, maintain and use your product correctly.
 One basic way of doing this is maintaining markdown files within a GitHub repository.
-However, there exist multiple tools that can transform these markdown files into HTML content.
+However, multiple tools exist that can transform these markdown files into HTML content.
 A popular tool for building and deploying HTML documentation is [Sphinx](https://www.sphinx-doc.org/en/master/).
 Here are two examples of repositories that use sphinx to build its documentation: